LiberTEM/LiberTEM/prototypes/ds_sidecar/schema_description.md

 1. Using the normal 'auto' logic of trying every dataset in order of definition until one matches, but with the config file path rather than a dataset file path.
-2. Have `ctx.load` read the config file, and require a `format` key at the top level or a single `type = 'dataset'` definition with `format` key, to know where to dispatch the load command.
+2. Have `ctx.load` read the config file, and require a `ds_format` key at the top level or a single `config_type = 'dataset'` definition with `ds_format` key, to know where to dispatch the load command.

 #### As a parameter to a generic loader

-Fully explicit configs, i.e. those which include a `type` key could be used to load objects without needing to use specific methods like `ctx.load` for datasets.
+Fully explicit configs, i.e. those which include `config_type` keys could be used to load objects without needing to use specific methods like `ctx.load` for datasets.